Rock Collections Practical Information

 where to collect rocks

 While rocks can be found almost anywhere, some places are better than others.
 You can pick a few along roadsides, and beaches are good however most of the rocks on the beaches will be rounded by water erosion.
-Some great places to find rocks are where the ground is open, such as quarries and old mine sites.
+Some other great places to find rocks are where the ground is open, such as quarries and old mine sites.

 Geological Hammer and Other Field Equipment